-April 2025 was basically Minecraft month, amiright?
-Not only was the aptly named A Minecraft Movie released (April 4), but so did one of London’s highly anticipated immersive experiences: Minecraft Experience: Villager Rescue.
-Following the announcement of its arrival in the capital in early February, thousands of Londoners joined the waitlist to be in with a chance of getting pre-sale tickets to the IRL event that brings all the mobs, biomes, and gems out of the game and into the real world.
-Now, after almost a month in Canada Water’s newest exhibition venue, Corner Corner, they have decided to keep the good times going a little longer and will be extending their London dates to September 28 due to popular demand.
+Since the arrival of the epic immersive experience, Minecraft Experience: Villager Rescue, earlier this year, thousands of Londoners have been scrambling to get tickets to the IRL event that brings all the mobs, biomes, and gems out of the game and into the real world – so much so that, after a successful stint in Canada Water’s newest exhibition venue, Corner Corner, they decided to keep the good times going a little longer and extended their London dates through to January 2026.

 🚨Exclusive alert 🚨 Every visitor to Minecraft Experience: Villager Rescue can claim a limited-edition half-zombie, half-villager cape, redeemable in the Minecraft: Bedrock Edition game.
 Customise your character with the cape to serve as a special in-game memento of your participation in the real-world experience.